 Colorado Women's College (after 1993) Records

 The Colorado Women's College became a part of the University of Denver in 1982.
 The College was focused on providing a specifically women-centered context to its students.
-Through degree programs ceased in 2015, the CWS continues through the Leaderships Scholars scholarship program and Equity Labs.
+Degree-granting programs ceased as of 2015.
 The collection is comprised of administrative records, program files, Alumni Association records, and documentation related to the construction of the Merle Chambers Center.

 - University of Denver.
 Colorado Women's College (Organization)

 Biographical / Historical

-After a period in which the position of Director of the Weekend College was held by multiple people in quick succession, Michele Bloom became the Exectutive Director of The Weekend College.
+After a period in which the position of Director of the Weekend College was held by multiple people in quick succession, Michele Bloom became the Executive Director of The Weekend College in 1993.
 The Weekend College existed as a continuing education program for women, and Bloom renamed the program The Women's College in the same year she became Executive Director.
 The Women's College became a separate academic unit within the University, and Michele Bloom was named its first Dean in 1997.

 In 1999, The Women's College moved to the University Park Campus, and the construction of a Women's Center was announced.
 In 2004, the Merle Chambers Center for the Advancement of Women was completed and opened.
 In 2007, Dr. Lynn M. Gangone was named the second Dean of The Women's College, and Michele Bloom was named Dean Emeritas.
 In 2017, Ann Ayers became the third and final Dean of the The Women's College, following its name change in 2013.